 And over in the Italianate gardens of Mapperton, the crocuses, tulips and other early bulbs are emerging; the camellia are in bloom, magnolia in bud and hellebores are open – as is the Coach House café.
 The perfect ingredients for a lovely afternoon.

-Speaking of flowers, Dorset is a wonderful place to celebrate Mothering Sunday.
+Dorset is a wonderful place to celebrate Mothering Sunday., which takes place in March each year.

-Here in Dorset we are lucky to have some beautiful spas in which to treat your mum to some much needed pampering and relaxation including the five star Summer Lodge Country House Hotel and Spa at Evershot, sophisticated Monart Spa near Dorchester or the lagoon-side Moonfleet Manor near Weymouth.
+Here in Dorset we are lucky to have some beautiful spas in which to treat your mum to some much needed pampering and relaxation including the five star Summer Lodge Country House Hotel and Spa at Evershot, sophisticated Monart Spa near Dorchester or the brand new Arcadia Spa at the George Albert Hotel.

 There are plenty of fantastic places to enjoy a more adventurous mother’s day out in Dorset too!
 Try your hand at paddleboarding, visit a majestic castle or you could even attempt to solve a mystery at The Big Escape Room at Brewery Square in Dorchester.